-- Giving illegal substances to someone else could rise to the level of drug trafficking.
-Legal considerations aside, if someone is begging for a gift, then he or she is not in tune with the gifting spirit of Burning Man.
-Gifts are best when given gratuitously, not when asked for.

-- Serving alcohol to minors is a violation of the law.
-It is a misdemeanor in Nevada to give alcoholic beverages to any person under the age of 21, regardless of whether you are in your own tent or in a public place.
-If your theme camp has a "bar" open to participants where alcoholic drinks are gifted, then the person serving alcohol should check IDs.

 - It is a State and local offense for anyone under 21 to consume alcoholic beverages or to pass themselves off as being of age.
 It is a violation of Pershing County law for minors to even possess alcoholic beverages.
-Be aware that undercover law enforcement officers police the areas of Black Rock City where alcoholic beverages are being served.
-Please do your part to keep our under-aged participants safe and lawful!

-- Driving Under the Influence (DUI) is a violation of the law.
-Nevada's blood alcohol limit (BAC) is .08 for drivers 21 vears of age and older, and 0.02 for drivers under 21.
+Please do your part to keep our under-aged participants safe and lawful! - Driving Under the Influence (DUI) is a violation of the law.
+Nevada's blood alcohol limit (BAC) is .08 for drivers 21 years of age and older, and 0.02 for drivers under 21.
 Note that the BAC is only a guide.
 Drivers can be arrested and convicted for DUI with a lower BAC, or for driving under the influence of controlled or prohibited substances.
 Be aware that you cannot refuse a test.
 By driving in Nevada you automatically consent to breath or blood testing.
 Refusing a test is grounds for arrest.
-Typical penalties for a first DUI offense are as follows:

-- Arrest

-Vehicle Impoundment

-Two days to six months in jail or community service

-Community service

-Community service

-Community service

-Community service

-- Fine of \$400 to \$1,000

-- Chemical Test Fee: \$60

-- DUI School or Substance Abuse

-Treatment

-- Victim Impact Panel

-- Possible Driver's License revocation

-- Increased car insurance premiums

-- nalties increase with
+Typical penalties for a first DUI offense are as follows: - Arrest Vehicle Impoundment - Two days six months jail or community service Victim Impact Panel - Fine of \$400 to \$1,000 \$60 Chemical Test - DUI School or Substance Abuse Treatment - Possible Driver's License revocation - Increased car insurance premiums - Penalties increase with subsequent offenses.
+More information can be found at www.dmvnv. com/ sitemap.htm

 - Any act of assault or theft is a violation of the law, and may be cited as a felony federal offence.
-You may be charged in court and if convicted may be imprisoned.

-- The discharge of unauthorized fireworks is a violation of federal, state and county laws.
-It is a misdemeanor and may result in a federal fine of \$50.
-Pershing County regulations, especially in the case of unauthorized fireworks that pose a direct threat to public safety, impose a fine of \$615.
+You may be charged in court and if convicted may be imprisoned. - The discharge of unauthorized fireworks is a violation of federal, state, and county laws.
+It is a misdemeanor and may result in a federal fine of \$125.
+Pershing County regulations, in the case of unauthorized fireworks that pose a threat to public safety, impose a fine of \$615.
 Participants who wish to create pyrotechnic art should contact pyro@burningman.com in advance of the event.
+Some Native American reservations in Nevada allow the sale and use of fireworks that are NOT legal in the jurisdictions surrounding the reservations.
+BE FOREWARNED THAT THE POSSESSION OR USE OF FIREWORKS IS ILLEGAL OUTSIDE OF THE RESERVATION, even if they were purchased legally on the reservation.

-LIGHT YOUR MUTANT VEHICLE.
+LIGHT YOUR MUTANT VEHICLE

 BLM regulations require that all motorized vehicles driven at night, including art cars, have front and rear lights.
 These requirements also apply to lightweight motor scooters and go-peds.

-DEFECATION ON THE PLAYA IS VIOLATION OF THE LAW.
+DEFECATION ON THE PLAYA IS A VIOLATION OF THE LAW

 This is not only nasty, but is also a violation of federal regulations.
-You may be issued a ticket that will cost you \$50 or more.
+You may be issued a ticket that will cost you \$125 or more.